Generalized Additive Models for Location Scale and Shape

 Value

-The return value is determined by the object returned from the optimizer function.
-By default, the optimization is performed using the RS optimizer function (see gamlss2_control), yielding an object of class “gamlss2”.
-Default methods and extractor functions are available for this class.
+The object returned by the selected optimizer.
+By default, this is an object of class “gamlss2” produced by RS.
+Standard methods and extractor functions are available for this class.

 References